hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   exactly the 64- and 80-channel commands and no local-to-local DMA.
 This follows the Micro-YOLO reference strategy of bypassing a logical Concat rather than copying it; cycle counts remain reference-only until cluster verification.
-- Next measured blocker: remove the remaining 528,416-byte peak by bypassing the 40x40 CHW head tensor as well.
-Feed the C64 box input directly to fused DFL16 and the C80 class input directly to its LUT, retaining the materialized C32-to-CHW path as the correctness fallback for standalone Transpose.
+- Completed direct head postprocess: fused DFL consumes C64 and C80 C32 inputs,
+  marks the ABI source layout, gathers each DFL16 tile once, packs C80 directly to the compact class output, and applies the class LUT in place.
+Standalone Transpose retains its materialized fallback.
 - Prove compact public bindings and native internal layouts end to end.
 - Use Regor cascading, tiling, live ranges, and allocator before adding target policy.